 4. Blow Off Some Steam

 You might not be able to play volleyball on the beach or tackle some waves, but you can still blow off steam with a few physical activities.
-Scale a wall at Rock Out Climbing Gym, bounce around at Surge Trampoline Park or navigate the laser maze at Blast Arcade at Baytowne Wharf.
+Scale a wall at Rock Out Climbing Gym, bounce around at Surge Trampoline Park or Urban Air Adventure Park, or navigate the laser maze at Blast Arcade at Baytowne Wharf.

 5. Bowl Them Over